-5. Now that all “behind the scenes” work is done for you by the just added user-defined function, choose the cell where you want to output the results and write the following formula into it:
+- Now that all "behind the scenes" work is done for you by the just added user-defined function, choose the cell where you want to output the results and enter the CountCellsByColor function into it:

-If you have numerical data in colored cells (e.g. the Qty. column in our table), you can easily calculate the sum by color, i.e. get the sum of all cells colored in red, yellow and green as shown in the screenshot below:
+If you have numerical data in colored cells (e.g. the Qty. column in our table), you can add up the values based on a certain color by using an analogous SumCellsByColor function:SumCellsByColor(range, color code)

 In fact, it is the normal behavior of all Excel macros, VBA scripts and User-Defined Functions.
-The point is that all such functions are called with a change of a worksheet’s data only and Excel does not perceive changing the font color or cell color as a data change.
-So, after coloring cells manually, simply place the cursor to any cell with the formula and press F2 and Enter, the sum and count will get updated.
-Special thanks to Gwen for pointing this out in her comment!
+The point is that all such functions are called with a change of a worksheet's data only and Excel does not perceive changing the font color or cell color as a data change.
+So, after coloring cells manually, simply place the cursor to any cell and press F2 and Enter, the sum and count will get updated.
 The same applies to the other macros you will find further in this article.

 The VB script below was written in response to Connor's comment (also by our Excel's guru Alex) and does exactly what Connor requested, namely counts and sums the cells of a certain color in all worksheets of the workbook.
 So, here comes the code: